topkecleon/telegram-bot-bash/doc/6_reference.md

 You must include  ```source modules/jsshDB.sh``` in 'commands.sh' to have the following functions availible.

 ##### jssh_newDB
-Creats new empty "DB" file if not exist.
+Creats new empty jsshDB file if not exist.

 *usage:*  jssh_newDB "filename"

+##### jssh_checkDB
+Check if DB name respects the rules and returns the real/final path to DB file.
+Used internally by all jssh DB functions, but can also used to get the real filename for a jssh DB.

+*usage:*  jssh_checkDB "filename"

 ##### jssh_readDB
-Read content of a file in JSON.sh format into given ARRAY.
+Read content of a .jssh file in JSON.sh format into given ARRAY.
 ARRAY name must be delared with "declare -A ARRAY" upfront,

 *usage:*  jssh_readDB "ARRAY" "filename"